-Specific traits, conditions, or habits may contribute to the development of Hypertensive, called hypertension risk factors.
+Specific traits, conditions, or habits might increase your chances to develop hypertension called high blood pressure risk factors.

-- Overweight or Obesity – an individual has considered as unhealthy excess weight, if the body mass index (BMI) is between 25 to 30 kg/m3, if the BMI is more than 30kg/m3 has considered as obese.
-This increases your risk for developing high blood pressure.
-Therefore, health care professionals recommend losing weight until you reach a healthy body weight.
+- Overweight or Obesity – if the body mass index (BMI) is between 25 to 30 kg/m3 is considering as overweight and if the BMI is more than 30kg/m3 is considering as obese.
+Excess weight increases your risk of developing high blood pressure.
+Therefore, lose weight until you reach a healthy weight.
 Obese people are two to six times more likely to develop high blood pressure.

-- High sodium salt usage – too much of sodium salt use tends to raise your blood pressure.
-On the other hand, reducing sodium salt intake can help to lower your blood pressure.
-The packed and preserved foods contain large quantities of sodium salt, read food labels is the first step towards reducing sodium intake.
+- Unhealthy diet - especially high carb, high sodium and low potassium diet.
+Too much of refined carb & sodium and too little of potassium tends to raise your blood pressure.
+On the other hand, reducing sodium and raising potassium can lower your blood pressure.
+Avoid packed and preserved foods, because they contain large quantities of sugar, refined carbs, sodium salt, and chemicals.

-- Alcohol use - drinking too much of alcohol tends to raise blood pressure, anything less than one to two drinks of alcohol per day is considering normal.
+- Alcohol use - drinking too much alcohol tends to raise blood pressure, anything less than one to two drinks of alcohol per day is considering ok.

 - Lack of physical activity – tends to develop obesity and high blood pressure.

 - Smoking – can harden/stiffen (lose elasticity) the arteries and lead to elevated blood pressure.